cockroachlabs/workshop_labs/backup-restore/labs.md

 ## Lab 2 - Incremental Backup

-We are very content with CockroachDB features and performance that we decide to deploy another app using CockroachDB as backend database!
+We are so content with CockroachDB features and performance that we decided to deploy another app using CockroachDB as our backend!

 Let us load another database

 ```bash
 cockroach workload init bank